wahsandaruwan/python_ess_exercises/README.md

-This repository contains python essential exercises source codes with some practice tasks and projects.
+## This repository contains python essential exercises source codes with some practice tasks and projects.

 =============================================

+#### Technologies Used
+* Python 3

-Content:
+### Content:

-print
+* print

-comments
+* comments

-variables
+* variables

-operators
+* operators

-conditionals
+* conditionals

-functions
+* functions

-modules
+* modules

-Tasks and challenges
+* Tasks and challenges

-Projects
+* Projects

-and etc.
+* and etc.

 ==============================================

+### License : MIT

-You are feel free to refer these source codes for your learning puprpose and you are welcome to update these source codes if they contain any mis matches.
+### You are feel free to refer these source codes for your learning puprpose and you are welcome to update these source codes if they contain any mis matches.

-Sources : Rice University, Wikipedia, Geeks for Geeks
+### Sources : Rice University, Wikipedia, Geeks for Geeks